BandaidMan/TellOvertake/README.md

 ## Project Information

+### Installation
+After downloading the git repository, and installing all necessary dependants just run the manage.py script.

 ### Description

 This project is a proof-of-concept demonstration of hijacking a drone and controlling it with an Xbox controller.
 The goal is to highlight the potential security vulnerabilities that exist in drones and the importance of addressing them.